Udaykiranreddy0608/ocr-text-extractor/README.md

 A java application to parse text from images/file using OCR parser

 * This app is build using the tessaract-ocr
-* This app takes reads the file as input and parse the text using OCR
+* This app reads the file as input and parse the text using OCR